Periodic Euclidean Graphs on Integer Points: Net Generation

 \begin{prop} Suppose that $\cN'$ is not degenerate.
-Then $\cN'$ is a graph homomorphic image of $\cN^{\dagger}$ (of symmetry group $\bbbS$), from the homomorphism induced by the (equivalence of paths of) the itineraries.
+Then $\cN'$ is isomorphic to $\cN^{\dagger}$ using the mapping $eta$.
 Further, the lattice translation of $\cN^{\dagger}$ and the symmetries in $\bbbU$ correspond to lattice translations of $\cN'$ and symmetries of $\bbbS'$ of the central unit cell of the lattice of $\cN'$.
 Thus the symmetry group $\bbbS$ is isomorphic to a (not necessarily proper) subgroup of $\bbbS'$. \end{prop}

+{\bf Proof.} First of all, as $\cN'$ is not degenerate, there are no vertex or edge collisions, so $\eta$ is one-to-one.